Scent of Mystery: Critical reception

 Hy Hollinger of Variety wrote that the film "has many elements that are derivative of a Hitchcock chase film, the late Mike Todd's Around the World in Eighty Days, and the Cinerama travelogue technique...The travelog is neatly integrated as part of the chase."

 Bosley Crowther of The New York Times wrote:

 As theatrical exhibitionism, it is gaudy, sprawling and full of sound.
 But as an attempt at a considerable motion picture it has to be classified as bunk...It is an artless, loose-jointed "chase" picture...Whatever novel stimulation it might afford with the projection of smells appears to be dubious and dependent upon the noses of the individual viewers and the smell-projector's whims...Indistinct is the right word for the whole silly plot of the film and the casual, confused performance of it, which is virtually amateur.
 Except for the job of Peter Lorre...the acting is downright atrocious.

 The Los Angeles Times called the film "good family entertainment and while it is doubtful whether the smellies are here to stay you'll find this one worth a look...and smell."

 Comedian Henny Youngman quipped "I didn't understand the picture.
 I had a cold."

+The Monthly Film Bulletin, reviewing the Holiday in Spain version of the film, wrote: "Originally presented complete with the smells of Spain, and now deodorised to leave the characters still doing an unconscionable amount of sniffing, this is a thin thriller-charade offering little in the way of either amusement or excitement.
+Peter Lorre makes an affable appearance as the meter-conscious, cowardly-but-game taxi-driver; otherwise the film is mainly an excuse to use the large screen for travelogue views around Spain – which are spectacular enough if you like that sort of thing."